None Shall Pass

 None Shall Pass is the fifth studio album by American hip hop artist Aesop Rock.
 It was released on Definitive Jux on August 28, 2007.

 Music

 The album features production by Blockhead, El-P, Rob Sonic, and Aesop Rock himself.
+The album features more live instrumentation than Aesop's previous work, including guitars by his then-wife Allyson Baker of the Dirty Ghosts; other instruments used on the album include bass and drums.
 Guest appearances include DJ Big Wiz, Cage, Breeze Brewin, El-P, Rob Sonic, and John Darnielle of The Mountain Goats.
 The album's artwork was done by Jeremy Fish.

+In the leadup to the release of None Shall Pass, Aesop stated that his goal with the album was to increase his focus on storytelling: "I wanted to capture certain parts of my life, like when I used to skateboard a lot or when I was at junior high or when I was a kid.
+I want to almost take myself out of the equation, I didn't want to rap about 'me me me', I wanted it [to be] more visual and paint pictures of things."

 Release

 Following its release, None Shall Pass debuted at number 50 on the U.S. Billboard 200 chart, selling about 13,000 copies in its first week through independent hip hop label Definitive Jux.